nwcadence/java-dev-vsts/labs/Maven Package Management with VSTS Team Build.md

 This exercise assumes you have completed the exercises to create a Team Project and have set up the Docker private VSTS agent.
 This exercise uses a team project named **jdev**, though your team project name may differ.

 > **Note**: It is not necessary to clone Github repos into VSTS.
-VSTS will work just fine with Github (or other Git hoster)  repos.
+VSTS will work just fine with Github (or other Git hosted)  repos.
 However, some linkages from source code to other aspects of the DevOps pipeline (such as work items, builds or releases) work best if the code is in VSTS.

 > **Note**: This exercise shows how to do a Maven build using just VSTS.
 To see how to perform a Maven build using Jenkins that still integrates into the VSTS Package Feed, please refer to [Maven Package Management with VSTS Team Build](./Maven Package Management with VSTS Team Build,md).